Onelki García: Los Angeles Dodgers

 García started his professional career with the High-A Rancho Cucamonga Quakes.
 He started one game, striking out four over two innings pitched.
 He started the 2013 season with the Double-A Chattanooga Lookouts.
 He was promoted to the Triple-A Albuquerque Isotopes in August 2013.
 Between the two levels, he was in 35 games (6 as a starter) and was 2–4 with a 2.90 ERA.

 On September 11, 2013, the Dodgers purchased his contract and called him up to the Major Leagues.
 He made his debut that night and walked the one batter he faced against the Arizona Diamondbacks.
 He pitched 11/3 innings over three games for the Dodgers in September, and allowed two earned runs on one hit and four walks.
 He is the first, and only, player to wear the number 98 in Major League Baseball.

 He missed all of the 2014 season after undergoing shoulder surgery in the offseason.

 Chicago White Sox

 On November 20, 2014, García was claimed off waivers by the Chicago White Sox.
-The White Sox outrighted him to the minors on April 3.
-He was released by the White Sox in March 2016.
+On April 3, 2015, García was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights.
+He split the season between the Double-A Birmingham Barons and Triple-A Charlotte Knights, posting a cumulative 4.82 ERA with 72 strikeouts and 3 saves across 38 appearances.
+García was released by the White Sox organization on March 21, 2016.

 Diablos Rojos del México

 On July 8, 2016, García signed with the Diablos Rojos del México of the Mexican League.
-He was released on September 23, 2016.
+In 14 games (3 starts) for Mexico, he posted an 0-1 record and 3.82 ERA with 30 strikeouts across 33 innings pitched.
+García was released by the Diablos on September 23.

 Kansas City Royals

-On October 21, 2016, García signed a minor league contract with the Kansas City Royals.
-He pitched for the Omaha Storm Chasers of the Class AAA Pacific Coast League, and was promoted to the major leagues on August 26, 2017.
-He was designated for assignment on September 12, 2017, when the team claimed Mike Morin off of waivers.
-On December 18, 2017, García was released to pursue a playing opportunity in Japan.
+On October 21, 2016, García signed a minor league contract with the Kansas City Royals organization.
+On August 26, 2017, the Royals selected García's contract, adding him to their active roster.
+In 2 games for the Royals, he struggled to a 13.50 ERA with 2 strikeouts across 6 innings pitched.
+García was designated for assignment on September 12, when the team claimed Mike Morin off of waivers.
+He cleared waivers and was sent outright to the Triple-A Omaha Storm Chasers on September 14.
+On December 18, García was released to pursue a playing opportunity in Japan.